arpithapatil/NC-News-BE/README.md

 # SetUp

-You will need to have Node v7 and above installed on your system.
-To check if you have it installed type the following command in your terminal which will return your version.
+You will need Node.js v7.9.0 or later npm, git and MongoDB v3.2 or later installed before being able to run this project.

+To check if Node.js is installed on your machine open a terminal window and enter:

 ```
 node -v